Linking engagement and performance: The social network analysis perspective: Conclusions

-The results from this study have broad implications for the use and applicability of network methods generally.
-First, the inclusion of interaction weight did not drastically affect our predictive models.
-We found that frequency of interactions did not matter as much as the mere occurrence of interactions.
-This result implies that a streamlined survey with no weight ranking requirement would yield a similar amount of information and predictive power.
-Second, we found significant predictive power primarily at weeks 8, 11, and 13 of a 16-week course, and the results were similar.
-This implies that researchers need only collect SNA data at one of these times in a given semester \emph{with no major information loss.} Streamlining the data collection process would benefit three groups: researchers, who need collect and analyze less data; student participants who need face less survey fatigue; and instructors wishing to use network methods to inform their pedagogy, who need disrupt their class on fewer occasions for data collection thus facing a lower barrier to implementation.
-These benefits represent a sure, three-fold win for education researchers.
+The results from this study have practical applications for the use of network analysis in an academic setting, especially the classroom.
+We find significant predictive power primarily between weeks 8 and 13 of a 16-week course, and the results are fairly consistent.
+This suggests that network data can be collected only once during this time frame without major information loss.
+Such streamlining of the data collection process will benefit researchers who can collect and analyze less data; student participants will face less survey fatigue; and instructors will not have to disrupt their class for multiple data collections.
+Minimal data requirements ensure a lower barrier to implementation.

+Moreover, such insight provides markers for universities seeking to retain students through careers in science that require courses like introductory physics.
+Failure to pass introductory science courses the first time around exacts a price from both students and the institutions that keep them from persisting in their majors at greater rates \cite{BreweDou2018, eagan2008closing}.
+Universities with high populations of students from minoritized backgrounds, such as FIU, should take special note of the practical applications of our results as a form of gauging student embeddedness with the express purpose of facilitating success and/or providing targeted support to students.
+Both Nora and Tinto remind us of the value of social embeddedness as a characteristic of students who persist in higher education \cite{Nora03-AHH, Tinto06-RPWN}.